AlisonProuteau/dnd5-nextgen/README.md

 - Choosing your spells (C level, spellattack, spell DC)?
 - Choosing your feats

-Background:

-- Use DB/repr
-- Choosing your equipment/language...

 Submit:

+- Save to DB with user info?

+Tests:

+- Test equipment for proficiencies
 - Create an edge case test class/race
-- Add all known data (proficiencies, skills, equipments, etc), Format and Remove duplicates
-- Save to DB with user info?

 To figure out: